PPL PRS, what’s the story?

 What do businesses need to do if they think they need a licence or decide to start playing music in their premises?

-How does the licence fee benefit the music industry?
+How does the music licence fee benefit the music industry?

 Aside from our business costs all the revenue collected through TheMusicLicence goes back to the talented people who make music!

 Royalties are paid through our parent companies, PPL and PRS for Music.
 Which means that those people who write, perform, compose, record or publish music are fairly paid and rewarded for their work.

 What is next for PPL PRS?

 We are currently in our ‘transition year’.
 This means that all businesses that are licensed with both PPL and PRS for Music will eventually be transferring over to TheMusicLicence as their annual music licence becomes due for renewal.